VertebrateResequencing/wr/.docs/reliable4/freeze-fix-plan.md

 and the reviewer re-runs `wrdev.sh unsuspend-burst` (ideally on prod.db) and sees peak `bw` stay low (no explosion), no `bwmax` growth, status RPC responsive.

-## Fix 3 — `NoFreelistSync`
+## Fix 3 — `NoFreelistSync` — TRIED AND DROPPED (2026-07-29)

-Add `NoFreelistSync: true` to the `bolt.Open` options (`db.go:613/621/628`).
-Stops writing the churn-bloated freelist on every commit — a big per-commit win on the 7.9GB DB.
-Validate the slower first-open (freelist rebuild) is acceptable for prod restart.
-No fast test (benefit is scale-only, shown by B); a unit test can assert the option is set.
+The idea: add `NoFreelistSync: true` to the `bolt.Open` options so commits stop writing the churn-bloated freelist.
+It was implemented and tested, but **dropped**:
+`NoFreelistSync` makes bbolt rebuild the freelist by scanning the whole DB on the first write-tx after open (O(db size)), which reintroduces history-proportional startup cost and reproducibly breaks the reliable2 `TestReliable2FastStartupNoHistoryScan` acceptance test (DEVELOPERS.md rule 6 — startup must not scale with completed-job count; a real past outage).
+Stash-controlled: startup went 1.0x → 5.8–8.2x for 250k jobs, extrapolating to many seconds per restart on the 7.9GB prod DB.

+Crucially, its benefit is now marginal: **Fix 1 already coalesced the write path from thousands of tiny commits to a few**, so the per-commit freelist-write cost this targeted is largely gone.
+Trading it for a multi-second restart-scan regression is a bad deal.
+See `.docs/bugfixes/260729-1.md` bug #2.
+A possible future follow-up (needs its own spec/tests): `NoFreelistSync` at runtime + persist the freelist on GRACEFUL shutdown, so only an ungraceful crash pays the open scan.

 ## Fix 5 — confirm-dead SSH connection cache (cloud package)